Carrie-Anne Moss

 Carrie-Anne Moss with her children

 Despite her busy schedule, the actress tries to spend as much time as possible with her children.
-She personally oversees their health and nutrition (Carrie-Anne has been vegan for many years).
-The actress's family lives in an upscale suburb of Los Angeles but often visits Canada, where both her and her husband's relatives reside.
+She personally oversees their health and nutrition—Carrie-Anne has been vegan for many years.
+The actress's family lives in an upscale suburb of Los Angeles but often visits Canada, where both her and her husband's family reside.

 Carrie-Anne Moss Now

-Since Lana Wachowski announced the release of the fourth "Matrix" in 2019, audiences from different continents eagerly awaited the next installment of the iconic cyberpunk saga.
-The premiere was initially scheduled for the end of 2020, but the coronavirus pandemic altered these plans.
-The final shooting in Berlin was postponed until July, and the blockbuster's release was moved to December 2021.
+Since Lana Wachowski announced the fourth "Matrix" film in 2019, audiences worldwide eagerly awaited the next installment of the iconic cyberpunk saga.
+The premiere was initially scheduled for late 2020, but the coronavirus pandemic changed these plans.
+Final shooting in Berlin was postponed until July, and the blockbuster's release was pushed to December 2021.

 Carrie-Anne Moss Now